gazebosim/docs/acropolis/install.md

 colcon list -g
 ```

-`colcon` should list all the Ignition family in the output with their
+`colcon` should list the Ignition libraries with their
 interdependencies.
-If that is the case, all is ready to
+If that is the case, then you are ready
 to build the whole set of libraries:

 ```colcon build```